smjuele/sPy-Language/README.md

 sPy-Language
-sPy is a simple programming language a bit inspired by python and terms used are in S.
+sPy is a simple programming language a bit inspired by python and terms used are in Spanish.

 It's originally created for CMSC 124 final project, it's current version includes: